 Foods rich in grains and refined sugars cause a hormonal change in metabolism which promotes fat cell growth.
 Did you know that farmers feed grains to livestock to fatten them?
 Grains fatten humans too. (even "healthy" whole grains)

-Americans now have average insulin levels that is double of what it was before the obesity epidemic.
+Americans now have average insulin levels that are double of what it was before the obesity epidemic.
 Starch and sugar cause the pancreas to secrete insulin.
 INSULIN IS THE FAT STORAGE HORMONE; when there is too much of it, a greater percentage of food gets converted to body fat for storage in the fat cells.
 Insulin also sends fatigue signals to the brain.

 Simple carbs (food made from flour, potatoes and white rice, etc.) cause insulin levels to spike and then crash 2-3 hours later.
 In contrast, dietary fat has no effect on insulin or blood sugar levels.
 Dietary fat promotes stable energy levels.
 Insulin acts like a prison guard for triglycerides (fat molecules), preventing them from being released from the fat cells.
 Insulin causes some cells to starve because the fat cells are being overstuffed.
 This produces the conscious sensation of hunger.
-Lastly, excess Insulin also promotes high blood pressure, salt retention and build-up of artery clogging plaques in the heart.
+Lastly, excess Insulin also promotes high blood pressure, salt retention and build-up of artery-clogging plaques in the heart.

 If your diet isn’t yet as good as it should be, it's time to start making some changes.
 It takes a long time before the damage becomes evident.
 It's never too late to make a change.
 I encounter many patients are overweight or have metabolic syndrome despite "eating healthy" by following the conventional advice and cutting calories.
 They are puzzled and discouraged When the whole grains/lots of fruits and vegetable/lean meats/ approach doesn't help avoid weight gain and health troubles.
 It's not bad genes or lack of exercise.
-Its not bad luck.
+It's not bad luck.
 It's bad food.
 Keep reading to learn how to turn it around.

 The Macronutrients Basics: Sugars/Fats/Proteins